Chihaya Yoshitake: Biography

 Chihaya Yoshitake was born on 28 March 1999 in Hiroshima Prefecture.
 In 2017, She was the winner of the 2017 Anisong Stars Jury Special Award.
 In October 2018, she was selected as one of eight members of the "Voitama Project", and in 2019 started her activities in web content.

 In 2019, she sang both ending songs of Star Twinkle PreCure, Papepipu Romantic and Oshiete!
 Twinkle.
 The former charted at #20 in the Oricon Singles Charts twelve days after its release, while the latter charted at #23 twelve days after its release.
 She also sang Seiza no Chikara for the series' movie.
+In 2024, she sung the theme song for Wonderful PreCure!, Wonderful Pretty Cure! evolution!!.